ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 # New Parameters # {#sec-parameters}

-The rest of this section defines a number of additional parameters and their encodings for the OAuth 2.0 token endpoint at the AS.
+The rest of this section defines a number of additional parameters and encodings for the OAuth 2.0 token endpoint at the AS.

 ## token_upload {#sec-token_upload}